-Cultur al Resources Goal 2 Artistic and cultural enter economy. rprises and events will play a signific cant role in the loca I CR-2.1 Arts and Culture Improvement Plan High \$\$ Intermediate TC, SBA, SVC, SU No Progress High Again, each person/group we met with believed this goal is a good idea, but it has not been carried out in any kind of organized, town-focused way.
-There have been successful events managed by individuals or citizen groups (Streetfest, DogFest).
-RECOMMENDATIONS: Again, some centralized entity to help with coordination and communication can help make this town-centered goal a reality.
-CR-2.2 Economic Impact of the Arts an d Culture High \$\$ Intermediate TC, SBA, SVC, SU Some Progress Low No town-centered progress o r awareness of goal.
-CATF did an economic impac t study specific to ( CATF, but there has b een no town-focused d study.
-RECOMMENDATIONS: Again, some centralized entity to hel lp with coordination n and communicati on can help make th is town-centered goa ıl a reality.
-CR-2.3 Expand Local Arts and Cultural Businesses Medium Policy Intermediate TC, SBA, SVC, SU No Progress Medium No town-centered progress or awareness of goal.
-There is a chance here for the town to coordinate with the county more on this goal.
-RECOMMENDATIONS: This goal is incredibly broad.
-If it remains, the town should work with county partners and town stakeholders.
+Cultur al Resources Goal 2 Artistic and cultural enterpri economy. ises and events will play a signific cant role in the loca I CR-2.1 Arts and Culture Improvement Plan High \$\$ Intermediate TC, SBA, SVC, SU No Progress High There have been successful event met with believed this goal is a go s managed by individuals or citize some centralized entity to help w en groups (Stree tfest, DogFest). • • CR-2.2 Economic Impact of the Arts an d Culture High \$\$ Intermediate TC, SBA, SVC, SU Some Progress Low No town-centered progress o r awareness of goal.
+CATF did an e economic impac t study specific to (CATF, but there has b een no town-focuse d study.
+RECOMMENDATIONS: Again, some centralized entity to help w vith coordination n and communicati on can help make th is town-centered go al a reality.
+CR-2.3 Expand Local Arts and Cultural Businesses Medium Policy Intermediate TC, SBA, SVC, SU No Progress Medium r awareness of goal.
+There is a cha oal is incredibly broad.
+If it remain